TaBayram/vscode-miisync/README.md

  - Saves your file to the MII server.
  - If the file doesn't exist it also creates it.
- - Option to toggle auto sync when a file is saved.
+ - Option to toggle auto upload when a file is saved.
- - Sync file with command.
+ - Upload/download file with command.
  - Open screen with command.
  - One miisync.json to rule them all
  - Confirmation on file creating when saving
+ - Download folder and retrieve project directory.
+ - Shows file properties.

 ## Planned Features

- 1. Retrieving files/folders
- 2. Add 'ignore' property to ignore certain files. (the current state matches file name only)
+ 1. Add 'ignore' property to ignore certain files. (the current state matches file name only)
- 4. Get created time & updated time